Sandcastles in Olympic National Park

 It turned into a trip with lots of walking, clocking in at an average of 25k steps a day.
 It gifted me moments of presence that let me soak everything in, nourishing the parts of me that get starved in the daily to-do lists of life back home.

 The trip was punctuated with nuance rather than big monumental strokes gesturing at the "greatest hits of Italy".
-It was textured with things like: noticing a woman and her dog walking in the heat and their aging hairs matching, peering into a Renaissance painting and seeing the intricate reflections on the materials of a sleeve, tasting a fig fresh picked off a tree in a field, you get the point.
+It was textured with things like: noticing a woman and her dog walking in the heat and their aging hairs matching, peering into a Renaissance painting and seeing the intricate metallics glistening off a sleeve, and inhaling the flesh of a fig picked off a tree.

 Purposefully slowing it down helped me appreciate the time and intention of life lived in between.
 Hayao Miyazaki in an interview with Roger Ebert famously spoke to this: